WormBase/wb-search/README.md

 ## Setting up

+### Software Dependencies

-**For initial setup, it might be easiest to do so at the rest-dev server, where everything other than Datomic-pro has been installed**
+**To get started with developing or deploying the search service, it is recommanded to do so on the shared development server, where everything other than Datomic-pro has been installed.**

-You will need to **install**:
+If installing everything from scratch, here is the software dependencies:
 - Java 8
 - Leiningen 2.x
 - Datomic-pro